aarongustafson/pwa-widgets/README.md

 We recognize that some widget platforms may allow developers to further refine a Widget’s appearance and/or functionality within their system.
 We recommend that those platforms use [the extensibility of the Manifest](https://www.w3.org/TR/appmanifest/#extensibility) to allow developers to encode their widgets with this additional information, if they so choose.

-For example, if using something like [Microsoft’s Adaptive Cards](https://docs.microsoft.com/en-us/adaptive-cards/templating/) for rendering, a Widget Host might consider adding something like the following to the `WidgetDefinition`:
+For example, if using something like [Microsoft’s Adaptive Cards](https://docs.microsoft.com/en-us/adaptive-cards/templating/) for rendering, a <a href="#dfn-widget-host">Widget Host</a> might consider adding something like the following to the `WidgetDefinition`:

 ```json
 "ms-ac-template": "/widgets/templates/agenda.ac.json",